-The acronym HENRY has been around since 2003, when it first appeared in a Fortune article by writer Shawn Tully.
-It stands for “high earner, not rich yet.”
+Writer Shawn Tully introduced the acronym HENRY in an article for Fortune magazine in 2003.
+It stands for "high earner, not rich yet."
 Fresh life was breathed into the term in 2019 by writer Melkorka Licea in a New York Post article.

 The term initially tagged younger earners, and many HENRYs are young, but they can be any age.
 Their incomes and habits, rather than their year of birth, define them.
 They earn upwards of $100,000 to top incomes of $250,000.
 But they don't believe they're rich.
 HENRYs have little, if anything, in the way of savings.
 They spend freely, and they often find themselves living paycheck to paycheck despite their healthy incomes.

-An income of $250,000 is more than triple the top limit for being considered middle class, which is about $72,000 for an individual, using the latest available data.
+An income of $250,000 is more than triple the upper limit for what many experts consider to be a middle-class income, which is $72,000 for an individual.

-Statistically, HENRYs tend to live in two-working-adult households with one child.
-They have college or advanced degrees, and they tend to work in upper-level management and executive roles, often in a finance field.
+Statistically, HENRYs tend to live in households with two working adults and one child.
+HENRYs typically have college or advanced degrees, and they tend to work in upper-level management and executive roles, often in a finance field.

-HENRYs work hard for their money, but this demographic tends to spend it almost as soon as it hits their bank accounts.
-They typically buy items that lower earners would define as extravagant.
-They often find themselves eyeing the calendar in anticipation of that next paycheck.
+HENRYs work hard for their money, but this demographic finds themselves spending it almost as soon as it hits their bank accounts.
 If you asked a HENRY to rate their financial life, they would probably classify themselves as firmly middle class.

-Add student loans still being paid to their credit card balances, plus mortgage and auto loan payments, and there’s not much left.
-It’s not that HENRYs don’t realize the importance of saving, but rather that they’re enjoying life to the fullest right now and figure they’ll deal with the unpleasantness of budgeting for savings later.
+Add student loan debt to their credit card balances, plus mortgage and auto loan payments as well as child care costs, and there's not much left over to be saved.
+It's not that HENRYs don't realize the importance of saving, but rather that they're living life to the fullest right now, and saving has to take a back seat.